 Which Businesses Do Investors Work With?

 Small business investors usually work with early-stage businesses and provide five-figure amounts (much less than venture capital firms).
 Most investors only work with certain types of businesses.
-In addition to industry, investors can specialize in specific business models (B2B, Ecommerce, etc.) or choose to work with entrepreneurs from specific backgrounds.
+In addition to industry, investors can specialize in specific business models (B2B, Ecommerce, etc.) or choose to work with entrepreneurs from particular backgrounds.
 For example, an increasing number of investors specifically pursue entrepreneurs who have the odds stacked against them due to uncontrollable circumstances like gender or race.

 Equity financing does not guarantee returns, and investors understand that.
 They’re essentially betting on your company to succeed, which will likely take years.
 But when your business reaches the peak of its success, your investor might stand to make even more money by selling his or her shares.

 Many small business investors are retired entrepreneurs who wish to bestow their knowledge and experience onto younger generations.
 But since investors don’t provide as much funding as venture capital firms, they typically expect little (if any) involvement in managerial decisions.
-Instead, they’ll show their true value by connecting you with other powerful partners when you need more resources later on.
+Instead, they’ll show their real value by connecting you with other powerful partners when you need more resources later on.

 What Do Investors Get Out of Equity Financing?

 Investors who buy equity in startups usually receive shares of “common stock.”
-Owners of common stock earn their ROI (return on investment) through dividends, or portions of the company’s profits.
+Owners of common stock earn their ROI (return on investment) through dividends or portions of the company’s profits.
 They also get voting rights at board meetings, where they can voice their opinions during decisions about policy, management structure, etc. Depending on the amount of money invested, certain common stock shareholders may have the right to multiple votes.
 In other words, the single vote of one common stock shareholder could essentially have the power of three votes.

 Companies choose to issue different types of common stock: A-Class and B-Class.
 There’s no all-encompassing definition for either term.
 The availability of A-Class and B-Class stock merely denotes that one type of shareholder (A-Class) gets more advantages than the other (B-Class).
 For example, while an A-Class shareholder might get three votes, B-Class shareholders might get just one vote, or lower dividends.